 The primary medication that is known to treat this disease is metronidazole (often commonly called Flagyl).
 By using this medication in the infected fish's food will kill off the parasite from internal to external (thereby forcing the parasite out of the fish's body where it will die in just the water column).
 Another least effective way when the fish is refusing to eat would be to dose the medication inside of the water column (following the bottle's directions for exact dose requirements is necessary).

 Due to the way that this disease spreads and affects the inhabitants, the best prevention methods are to always make sure that you quarantine anything that you place inside of your water (this includes any plants, inhabitants, decorations, and more).
-In many cases, this can also result from the condition of poor water quality and/or the health of the fish that are brought into the aquarium.
 Thus, when you do let them adjust to your water and you truly see how they are acting, eating and if they have any symptoms or signs, we will either start to get a better understanding if they are infected or learn about what possible other diseases they might have.